halyosyx/Smart-To-do/README.md

 Books (To read).
 Products (To buy).

-To seggrigate data in categories imdb-api API, google-books-promise API and yelp-fusion API.
+To segregate data in categories imdb-api API, google-books-promise API and yelp-fusion API.
 ## Project Setup

 1. Clone this repository.